 The “Display Calculator” tab allows you to use the pixels in the display as a reference.
-It will automatically enter the pixel size, but you must enter the size in inches.
+So, it will automatically enter the pixel size, but you must enter the size in inches.
 It may be worth researching this, since some monitor sizes are slightly different than advertised, as they may hide a certain part behind the bezel.

 It really makes the process of 1:1 scaling so much easier.

-The “Link” category now has a new filter.
+The Link category now has a new filter.